ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/avh_matter/3build.md

 ## Build the examples

-We are now ready to build the examples.
+You are now ready to build the examples.

-In the first Virtual Hardware instance we shall build `chip-tool`, a Matter controller implementation that allows to commission a Matter device into the network and to communicate with it using Matter messages.
+In the first Virtual Hardware instance you shall build `chip-tool`, a Matter controller implementation that allows to commission a Matter device into the network and to communicate with it using Matter messages.
 ```console
 cd examples/chip-tool
 gn gen out/debug